array81/tado-assist/README.md

 3. Restart Home Assistant.
 4. Add the integration via **Settings** → **Devices & Services**.

+## 📚 Documentation
+Short description of the switch:
+- **Enable Assistant**: Enable automatic control of Tado servers via API.
+- **Geolocation**: Check in the Tado servers whether the mode is set to Home or Away and if necessary update the sensor with the correct value (only if Enable Assistant is enabled).
+- **Window Control**: Check Tado servers for zones with open windows and update the sensor with the correct value if necessary (only if Enable Assistant is enabled).
+- **Away**: If enabled, it sets the TADO servers to Away mode, otherwise to Home mode.
+NOTE: This does not require Enable Assistant to be enabled.
+If Enable Assistant is not enabled, it only makes one call per status change (limiting the number of calls to a minimum).
+If Enable Assistant is enabled, it is updated periodically..

 ## 🤝 Contributing
 We welcome contributions!
 Feel free to open issues, suggest features, or submit pull requests.
 - **Feature Requests**: Open an issue describing your idea.